-These rules mean that your housing benefit may be reduced if your home has more bedrooms than your household needs.
-If you have one extra bedroom, your Housing Benefit may be reduced by 14% and if you have two or more extra bedrooms, your Housing Benefit may be reduced by 25%.
+These rules mean that your Housing Benefit or Universal Credit may be reduced if your home has more bedrooms than your household needs.
+If you have one extra bedroom, your Housing Benefit or Universal Credit may be reduced by 14% and if you have two or more extra bedrooms, your Housing Benefit or Universal Credit may be reduced by 25%.

 We will deduct the relevant amount from your benefit if your home has more bedrooms than the government says you need in your circumstances.
 You are allowed one bedroom for each of the following living in your home: